carrier-io/jvm-profiler/README.md

 ```
 java -javaagent:target/jvm-profiler-1.0.0.jar=configProvider=com.uber.profiling.YamlConfigProvider,configFile=config.yaml -cp target/jvm-profiler-1.0.0.jar com.uber.profiling.examples.HelloWorldApplication
 ```
 It will send metrics to InfluxDB.
-Just chAnge the InfluxDB parameters in `config.yaml` file.
+Just change the InfluxDB parameters in `config.yaml` file.
 Also you can find Grafana dashboard in `dashboards` folder in this repository.

 ## More Details